-Lookback Period Definiton
+Lookback Period Definition

 A lookback period is the time period used to calculate the total employment taxes paid by an employer.
-It shows the IRS the employer’s full year tax liability and helps the employer determine whether these taxes must be paid on a semi-weekly or monthly basis.
+It shows the IRS the employer’s tax liability and helps the employer determine whether these taxes must be paid on a semi-weekly or monthly basis.

 An employer will need to follow a deposit schedule based on the total tax liability reported on Form 941 during a specific time period known as the lookback period.

 By identifying the lookback period, employers can determine whether they are semi-weekly or monthly depositors.
 It also tells the IRS about the employer’s tax liability for the full year.

 An employer’s lookback period is the 12-month time frame ending June 30 of the previous year, which is divided into four quarters.